pattersam/citypulse-etl/docs/report.md

 ## Project goals and constraints

-The primary goal of this project is to get the raw CityPulse datasets into a format that can be queried for visualisation and analysis.
+The primary goal of this project is to get the raw CityPulse datasets into a single datastore that can be queried for visualisation and analysis.

 To this end, the desired outcome of the project is a functioning end-to-end MVP of the pipeline which takes the raw data, applies basic transformations, and populates a target database.